 We’ve never even messed with Pandora during the middle of the day, aside from Satu’li Canteen for lunch.
 The warning sign outside of Flight of Passage that there aren’t restrooms in the line should be enough of a clue that it’s not worth it.
 This is doubly true when it’s the summer months and the line spills out into the outdoor queue, which seems like it’d be a brutal experience.

-Going forward, this advice is going to apply to Toy Story Land and Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios, too.
-The latter will be utter insanity, and you very well may not even be able to enter the land (period) with a FastPass.
+Going forward, this advice is likely going to apply to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios, too.
+It will be utter insanity, and you very well may not even be able to enter the land (period) without a FastPass.

 9. “Christmas” in Mid-November – I am most definitely not one of those people who loudly proclaims “Turkey Before Tree!”
 (I won’t call them Thanksgiving zealots, but I also wouldn’t chastise anyone who wanted to call them that in the comments.)
 I absolutely love Christmas, and if it were socially acceptable, I’d put up our tree on November 1.

 Each year, we’re inevitably faced with the dilemma of visiting Walt Disney World in mid-November to attend a less-crowded Mickey’s Very Merry Christmas Party or to wait until all of the holiday offerings have started.
 The week starting immediately after Thanksgiving used to be our go-to, but we’ve chosen mid-November a couple of times recently.